 As CornerStone continued to grow, 2010 brought the hiring of additional staff, and again the distinction of being named one of the Capital Region’s Best Places to Work by the Business Review.
 CornerStone also appeared, for a third time, on the Inc. 5000 list.
 In 2011, CornerStone closed on two key acquisitions.
 First, it announced the completion of the purchase of ActiveHost Corporation, a data center and hosting provider located in Schenectady and Albany, and then acquired the remaining 60% of DAT.
 CornerStone was named Partner of the Year by Parrallels, a world renowned cloud and hosting provider, in 2013.

 These acquisitions increased CornerStone’s product and solution portfolio to include co-location, dedicated servers, virtual private servers, hosting services, software as a service, and infrastructure as a service.
 Next, the company bought out Public Interest Network Services, Inc. (PINS) and Public Interest Telecommunications, Inc., extending its facilities-based footprint into New York City, Westchester and Long Island.
-This round of takeovers is expected to increase CornerStone’s annual revenue to over $45 million.
 The company plans to continue its growth strategy, to consistently offer the most cutting-edge technology, and to increase service offerings as it moves toward its next decade in business.